lucasdinnouti/mc973-proj2/README.md

 # RISC-V - SIMULATOR

-## Requisites
+## Requirements

-Before running the simulor, make sure you have these apps installed.
+Before running the simulator, make sure you have these dependencies installed.

 * Python3
-* riscv64-unknown-elf-objcopy
+* riscv64-linux-gnu-objcopy

 ## Programs